roshan076/My-Portfolio/JavaScript-Algorithm-and-Data-Structures/README.md

 ### 9. Football Team Cards
 The [`Football Team Cards`](./09.Football-Team-Cards/index.html) project displays details about Argentina's 1986 World Cup-winning football team, including player cards that feature their names, positions, numbers, and nicknames.
 Users can filter players based on their roles or nicknames using a dropdown menu.

+### 10. TODO App
+The [`TODO App`](./10.TODO-App/index.html) project is a simple task management app that allows users to add, edit, and delete tasks, with data persistence using the browser's localStorage.
+It features a form for task input, task list display, and confirmation dialogs for unsaved changes.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.